dhellmann/pymotw-3/source/re/index.rst

 As character sets grow larger, typing every character that should (or should not) match becomes tedious.
-A more compact format using *character ranges* can be used to define a character set to include all of the contiguous characters between a start and stop point.
+A more compact format using *character ranges* can be used to define a character set to include all of the contiguous characters between the specified start and stop points.

 .. literalinclude:: re_charset_ranges.py
    :caption:
    :start-after: #end_pymotw_header

-Here the range ``a-z`` includes the lower case ASCII letters, and the range ``A-Z`` includes the upper case ASCII letters.
+Here the range ``a-z`` includes the lowercase ASCII letters, and the range ``A-Z`` includes the uppercase ASCII letters.
 The ranges can also be combined into a single character set.

 .. {{{cog